jvfpedro/analise_acidentes_trafego/README.md

 3. Configure database connection parameters in the script.
 4. Run the script to process and analyze the data.

+## Final Output
+The folder final_output contains the results of the script execution.
+It includes two generated graphs displaying traffic accident data for Santa Catarina.

 ## Notes
 - This project is for educational purposes only.
 - The data and results should not be used for official decision-making.